lcmuri/movie_studio/README.md

 5. Is there an optimal budget range or release period that aligns with higher box office returns?

 ## Business Understanding
 Understanding the elements and factors that affect a movie’s performance has become essential for newcomers to the market as the entertainment sector expands.
-Your company intends to launch a new movie studio to optimise box office performance by determining the key factors that impact a movie’s success.
+Our company intends to launch a new movie studio to optimise box office performance by determining the key factors that impact a movie’s success.
 The business will be able to make well-informed decisions about the types of films to make, the best times to release them, and budget allocations.

 ## Project Overview
 There are many movies released annually, making the film industry extremely competitive.
 Numerous factors can impact a movie’s performance, and not all movies are financially successful.
 The genre, release date, budget, ratings and production company are some of the factors that can greatly impact a film's success or failure.
 However, it is difficult for the business to come up with a plan that boosts the possibility of creating box office hits if these influencing factors are not well understood.